mwvgroup/pwv_kpno/1.0.0/documentation/html/_sources/index.rst.txt

 function at Kitt Peak National Observatory.
 However, the package is designed to be easily extensible to other locations within the SuomiNet Network.
 Additionally, **pwv_kpno** provides access to atmospheric models as a function of PWV, which is independent of geographical location.
-Default atmospheric models are provided from 3,000 to 12,000 Angstroms at a resolution of 0.05 Angstroms.

 |